 Many essential oils require diffusers and wax warmers to release the fragrances, which are hazards in themselves.
 It’s difficult to know how a parrot will react around oils.
 Sensitive birds are more prone to becoming ill, and you don’t always realize until your parrot becomes very sick.

 Similarly, citronella candles contain essential oils that fend off mosquitoes.
 Once heated, they become toxic, so candles should never be lit around parrots.

 Lead Core Wicks

 Some candles are made with lead core wicks that release lead into the air.
 A study by the University of Michigan found that 30% of candles in the U.S. released a higher amount of lead than considered safe by the EPA.

 While legislation banned lead-core wicks, imported candles still make their way into U.S. stores.
 When buying a candle, make sure it has a cotton wick.
 Wicks with a metal base are hazardous.

 Scented candles contain 3,000 to 5,000 different chemicals, many of which haven’t been tested.
 Not only do they cause headaches, but they release toxins such as formaldehyde, petroleum distillates, limonene, alcohol, and esters.

-These chemicals can affect a parrot’s ability to breathe and can even lead to cancer if lit regularly.
+These chemicals can affect a parrot’s ability to breathe.
 Yankee Candles, in particular, are a best-selling fragranced candle brand that should also be avoided.

 What Candles Are Safe For Parrots?